singhsimran39/MLFromScratch/README.md

 # Machine Learning Algorithms from scratch

 This repository contains a few Machine Learning algorithms that I have coded from scratch.
-All algorithms are fairly basic and have been built from first principles.
+All have been built from first principles.

+### K Means Clustering using MapReduce
+ - The K-means algorithm involves randomly selecting K initial centroids where K is a user defined number of desired clusters.
+This iterative process has been built using the MapReduce framework.

 ### Clustering